Tom Burnette

-Thomas Denmark Burnette (July 29, 1915 – September 9, 1994) was an American professional football blocking back who played one season for two teams, the Pittsburgh Pirates and the Philadelphia Eagles of the National Football League (NFL).
-He played college football at the University of North Carolina for the North Carolina Tar Heels football team.
-Burnette was selected by the Pittsburgh Pirates in the eighth round of the 1938 NFL draft.
+Thomas Denmark Burnette (July 29, 1915 – September 9, 1994) was an American professional football player who was a blocking back for one season with two teams—the Pittsburgh Pirates and the Philadelphia Eagles—of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+Burnette was selected by the Pirates in the eighth round of the 1938 NFL draft.